ljbo82/cpp-project-builder-doc/README.md

   * Common declaration: Makefile
   * Default value: _(depends on selected [`HOST`](#HOST))_

-  This variable defines the name of host-specific makefile included by builder which contains instructions how to build artifacts.
+  This variable defines the name (including the path relative to project's Makefile) of host-specific makefile included by builder which contains instructions how to build artifacts.

   For almost 100% of use-cases, default value is enough.
 For details regarding default behavior, see [hosts](#hosts) section.